Cao-Labs/SynthQA/README.md

-# SynthAssess - Hierarchy-based Quality Assessment
+# SynthQA - Hierarchical Machine Learning-basedProtein Quality Assessment
 ## Dependancies
 This tool requires Python 3.7, as well as the latest versions of the following:
 - [ANDIS (standalone version)](http://qbp.hzau.edu.cn/ANDIS/)